amaui-org/amaui/docs/public/assets/md/dev/zip/start.md

 More redundant and bigger in size input is, better compression will be.

-For small and low redundant input, you will probably get negative compression (zipped value is larger in size, than the original input), which you can check in `response.positive` value.
+For small and low redundant input, you will most likely get negative compression (zipped value is larger in size, than the original input), which you can check in `response.positive` value.

 ```javascript
 import AmauiZip from '@amaui/zip';